utilmind/adaptive-video/README.md

 # adaptive-video
-JavaScript allows to specify multiple sources of videos for different screen resolutions
+JavaScript allows to specify multiple sources of videos for different screen resolutions.

 <h1>Goal: <small>deliver smaller videos on smaller devices without preloading (without affecting the page load time)</small></h1>
   <p>This JavaScript allows to specify multiple sources of videos for different screen resolutions.
 The sources for different screen sizes can be specified as follows:</p>